agarrido2001/xave-staking/README.md

+<span style="color:red;">The purpose of this repository is to showcase some of the projects that I have created at Xave.
+This is not the official Xave repository.</span>

 # Staker
 ## Purpose
 Stake synthetic tokens (sXVC) or wrapped tokens (wXVC) and get them swapped for XVC plus a 25% reward.